nextest-rs/nextest/site/src/book/threads-required.md

 Then each test in the `tests::heavy` module will take up 2 of those 16 threads.

+The `threads-required` configuration can also be set to one of two special values:

+* `"num-cpus"` — The number of logical CPUs on the system.
+* `"num-test-threads"` — The number of test threads nextest is currently running with.

 ## Use cases

 Some use cases that may benefit from limiting concurrency: